atxp-dev/sdk/packages/atxp-base/README.md

 ATXP Base provides a `BaseAppAccount` implementation for using `@atxp/client` with [Base Mini Apps](https://www.base.org/build/mini-apps).

+## Support

+For detailed API documentation, configuration options, and advanced usage patterns, please refer to our [complete documentation](https://docs.atxp.ai/).

+Have questions or need help?
+Join our [Discord community](https://discord.gg/FuJXHhe9aW) - we're happy to help!

 ## Initializing the account
 In your Base Mini App's React code:
 ```